 Now we’re finally getting into the meat and potatoes of the training program.
 There are two things to consider when setting up your workouts;

-Phase 1: For Beginners AKA Those That Can Do 0 Pull-Ups
+Phase 1 – For Beginners, AKA Those That Can Do 0 Pull-Ups

-Horizontal Pulling Movements
+Horizontal Pulling Exercises

 The easiest movements I’ve seen that almost everybody can do are dumbbell and inverted rows.

 These two movements are fantastic for building strength and muscle without the strain on your lower back like a barbell row.

 These will be our two horizontal pulling movements for the week.

 This is Paul Carter showing us a proper DB Row with great form.
 The amount of momentum here is the maximum amount you want to use for this exercise.
 If you do these super strict, it’s hard to gain strength on it, but don’t start swinging and spazzing out, lol.